 - You don’t have good backups.

 Ransomware works because people need their files.
 It wouldn’t work if everyone had real backups.
-And as of chief research officer Mikko Hypponen explains, “Backups are not backups until you’ve tried the restore.”
+And as F-Secure Chief Research Officer Mikko Hypponen explains, “Backups are not backups until you’ve tried the restore.”

 And here are other ways you can avoid being ripped off by ransomware.